Photon transport and blockade based on non-Markovian interactions between a microring resonator and waveguide: Introduction

-In this paper, we investigate photon transport and blockade based on the non-Markovian interaction realized by the configuration where a microring resonator is coupled to a waveguide at two points.
-The photon transport and blockade can be manipulated by the coupling strength between waveguide and resonator, the transmission delay of photons in the waveguide between the two coupled points, and the nonlinear coupling between the resonator and Kerr material.
+In this paper, we for the first time introduce the approach in Refs.~\cite{fan2010input,SmatrixCal,xu2015input} to a quantum system with non-Markovian properties, realized by a waveguide coupled to a microring resonator at two distinct points.
+The photon transport and blockade can be manipulated by coupling strengths between the waveguide and resonator, the transmission delay of photons in the waveguide between the two coupled points, and the nonlinear coupling between the resonator and Kerr materials.
 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we derive the non-Markovian interaction model between the microring resonator and waveguide as a non-Markovian input-output formalism.
 Based on this, in Sec.~\ref{Sec:Scattering}, we study the non-Markovian transport of single and two photons evaluated by the scattering matrix, as well as the possibility of the occurrence of photon blockade.
 In Sec.~\ref{Sec:PBmasterEquation}, we study the non-Markovian dynamics when the resonator is driven by classical control fields, and the resulting blockade effect related with the two-, single- and zero-photon states.
 Finally, conclusions are presented in Sec.~\ref{Sec:conclusion}.